zombielinux/Volvo-melbus/README.md

 ## Bluetooth and custom text in the display

+N.B.
+If you do not use D2 for the clock pin, you MUST change it to pin D3, and change INT_NUM to 1.

 ### This is my latest code and schematics.
 If anyone misses the old files, tell me and I'll put them up again.
 But I think this is so much better than earlier versions so I deleted them.